jeroenvdgulik/codeigniter-message/README.markdown

 Set an array of messages

 	$data = array(
-		 		message'=>'this is just a message',
+		 		'message'=>'this is just a message',
-		  		notice'=>'this is just a notice'
+		  		'notice'=>'this is just a notice'
  			);

 	$this->message->set($data);